towalink/wgfrontend/README.md

 An interactive set-up assistant queries for the needed configuration data and sets up the environment.
 Once everything is configured, "wgfrontend" drops root privileges and runs a small web server on port 8080 to serve the web frontend.

+Note: You may run the set-up assistant from scratch after deleting the configuration files (see the details below) manually.

 ---